-Ofendas are an essential part of the Day of the Dead celebrations.
-The word ofrenda means offering in Spanish.
-They are also called altares or altars, but they are not for worshiping.
-Some people mistakenly think that Mexicans that set up altars for their defunct relatives are actually worshiping them.
+Some people mistakenly think that Mexicans that set up Day of the Dead ofrendas for their defunct relatives are actually worshiping them.
+Wrong!
 Nothing further from the truth.
 The vast majority of Mexicans are Christian Catholics, so they only worship God.

-Ofrendas are set up to remember and honor the memory of their ancestors.
-Before setting an altar, they thoroughly clean their house.
-We must remember they are going to have very important “visitors”.
+Ofrendas are lovingly set up to remember and honor the memory of their ancestors.
+Before starting to set their altar, they deep clean their house.
+Why?
+Because they are going to have very important “visitors”.

 The ofrenda is set on a table, covered with a fine tablecloth, preferably white.
 Then the papel picado, cut tissue paper, is set over the cloth.

-For each deceased relative a candle is set.
-Their light is thought to guide them on their way back.
-The light of the candles, also called ceras -waxes- symbolize Jesus Christ Reborn and faith.
+For each deceased relative, a candle is set.
+The light of the candles is believed to guide them on their way back home.

-Salt and water are also essential; they are set to quench the thirst of the souls, tired from their long trip.
-Water also purifies and cleanses.
+Salt and water are also very important; they are used so the souls are not thirsty after their long way back.
+Water also purifies and cleanses the souls.

-Incense, Copal, is burned and thought to elevate prayers to God.
+Incense, Copal, is burned and believd to elevate prayers to God and also to guide the souls.

-Pictures of the defunct are placed on the ofrenda, as well as some of their favorite clothing, perhaps a hat or a shawl.
-For the children they place small toys.
+Pictures of the relatives that have passed on, are placed on the ofrenda, as well as some of their favorite clothing, perhaps a hat or a shawl.
+For the children, they place small toys and sweet drinks.

-Food is specially prepared for the souls.
-Their preferred dishes are cooked for them and placed on the altar: mole, tamales, fruits, arroz rojo -red rice-, hot chocolate and dried fruit.
+Food is specially prepared for the feast of the souls.
+Their favorite dishes are cooked for them and placed on the altar: mole, tamales, fruits, arroz rojo -red rice-, hot chocolate and dried fruit.
 Some times cigarettes or liquor if the dead relative enjoyed them when alive.
 And of course Pan de Muerto.

 It is important to mention that they will not eat the food, they only enjoy the aroma.